-The Difference Between Property and a Financial Resource in Family Law
+The difference between Property and a Financial Resource in Family Law

 When a marriage or de facto relationship ends, the assets of the relationship are divided between the parties.
 This is known as a property settlement.
 The Federal Circuit and Family Court of Australia will consider all of the assets of the relationship, including property and financial resources, when making a property settlement.